ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 This section defines the Z function, which specifies when we have an abnormal termination.
 This is a [Boolean](https://en.wikipedia.org/wiki/Boolean_data_type) function, so it uses ∨ for a logical or and ∧ for a logical and.

-We have an exceptional halt if any of these conditions is true:
+We have an exceptional halt if any of these conditions is true ([∨ is used in math for a logical or](https://en.wikipedia.org/wiki/Logical_disjunction)):

 - **μ<sub>g</sub> < C(σ,μ,A,I)**